roadsidemultimedia/Docs/advanced/custom-sidebars.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-sidebars-plugin3.png)

-You can assign your custom sidebars by dragging and dropping one of the widgetized sections such as **Columizer**, **Primary Sidebar** and **Widgetizer** to your template and configure the section, using the drop down menu to select your custom sidebar.
+You can assign your custom sidebars by dragging and dropping one of the widgetized sections such as **Columizer**, **Primary Sidebar** and **Widgetizer** to your template and configure the section using the drop down menu to select your custom sidebar.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-sidebars-plugin4.png)